IBM/cloud-functions-workshops/PREREQS.md

 ## Recommended skills prior to taking this course

-- Basic knowledge if NodeJS (JavaScript) programming
+- Basic knowledge of NodeJS (JavaScript) programming